Maison Cupcake

 And serve with a good bread such as my easy 30 minute soda bread.

-I can’t tell you how pleased we were with this soup and it will definitely become one of my star recipes.
+I can’t tell you how pleased we were with this edamame bean soup and it will definitely become one of my star recipes.
 I urge you to try it and let me know how you find it!

 But what of my other savoury apple soup idea?
 Aha I will be trying that out as well and if it’s as good as this one I will definitely be publishing it soon.